Questions? Reach us at firstname.lastname@example.org

-If the thought of perusing the erotic fiction section of your local bookstore and interacting with a salesperson makes you bashful, not to worry: In addition to having these books shipped directly your home, you can download tons of literotica titles on your Kindle, tablet, or even your phone.
+If the thought of perusing the erotic fiction section of your local bookstore and interacting with a salesperson makes you blush, not to worry: In addition to having these books shipped directly your home, you can download thousands of steamy literotica titles on your Kindle, tablet, or even your phone.
 We’ve rounded up some of the hottest picks we could find online to help introduce you to the realm.

 Benefits of Literotica